This topic introduces how to use Push SDK for iOS with examples, covering its core interfaces and basic workflow.

 Configure preview display mode

-The Push SDK supports three preview modes.
-The preview display mode does not affect stream ingest.
+Push SDK for iOS supports the following preview modes.
+The preview mode does not affect stream ingest.

-ALIVC_LIVE_PUSHER_PREVIEW_ASPECT_FIT: The preview maintains the video's aspect ratio.
-If the video and window aspect ratios do not match, black bars will appear.
+ALIVC_LIVE_PUSHER_PREVIEW_ASPECT_FIT: The aspect ratio of the video is preserved.
+If aspect ratios differ, black bars appear on the preview window.
 This is the default mode.

 Ingest an image

-config.networkPoorImg = [UIImage imageNamed:@"image.png"];// Set the image to ingest when the network is poor.Push external audio and video streams
+config.networkPoorImg = [UIImage imageNamed:@"image.png"];// Set the image that is ingested in poor network conditions.Push external audio/video sources

-The Push SDK supports ingesting external audio and video sources, such as an audio or video file.
+Push SDK for iOS supports ingesting external audio/video sources, such as a video file.

-Configure external audio and video input in the stream ingest configuration.
+Configure external audio and video inputs in the stream ingest configurations.

 Insert external video data.